-So maybe you're already sold on the virtues of the FG Knot for bass fishing?
-Or perhaps you're just looking for a stronger knot for LRF, like I was.
-But you might have thought that the FG Knot wasn't possible with Light Game lines and leaders?
+So maybe you’re already sold on the virtues of the FG Knot for bass fishing?
+Or perhaps you’re just looking for a stronger knot for LRF, like I was.
+But you might have thought that the FG Knot wasn’t possible with ultra light lines and leaders?
 Check out the Daiichi Seiko Knot Assist 2.0.

 The FG Knot isn’t the easiest of knots to tie, but its amazing strength properties mean that a good knot tied at home may well last you an entire day on the water (even with snags, as the line should break at the lure).
 I thought that the FG wonder-knot was out of reach of 4lb leader and PE0.3 braid, but on discovering the Daiichi Seiko Knot Assist 2.0 on my last trip to Japan, the packaging clearly stated it worked for braids between 0.3 and 6, and leader between 3lb and 70lb.
 So I threw one in my basket.